GuiTeK/FonGuard/README.md

             "camera_id": "0", // ID of the camera to use for motion detection.
 Can be retrieved in the list of cameras in the "Motion" tab of the app.
             "pixel_value_diff_threshold": 10, // [1;255] Minimum difference between two pixels at the same position in two consecutive images to consider them different.
             "pixel_number_diff_threshold": 10, // [1;+inf] Minimum number of different pixels between two consecutive images to consider there is a motion.
-            "jpeg_quality": 100 // [1;100] JPEG quality of the preview image sent to the actions.
-1 is worst quality (very compressed), 100 is best quality.
         }
     },
     "actions": {